|

 a powerful model for saving marriages.

-among the pre-eminent, evidence-based marriage education programs in the
+among the pre-eminent, evidence-based relationship and marriage education programs in the

 world, having evolved into a comprehensive